airalab/robonomics-wiki/docs/en/raspberry-setup.md

 > You don't need to connect you raspberry to the screen, you can open Web UI from any computer connected to your local network

-Create user and finish setup (first setup is described [here](https://www.home-assistant.io/getting-started/onboarding/) in more details), then stop Home Assistant with `Ctrl+C`.
+Wait until you will get "Hello window" in browser and then stop Home Assistant with `Ctrl+C`.

 ### IPFS installation
 Also, we need [IPFS](https://ipfs.io/) for working with robonomics.
 For today the latest release of IPFS is 0.12.2.
 You can use our script to download ipfs and create systemd service with it.